-For music lovers, nothing can match the experience of going to a live show.
-There’s an energy you get from an artist when you see them in person that’s lost in a recording, no matter how great the production value; being in a crowd of fans who love the same music as you is a nearly spiritual experience.
+For music lovers, there’s an energy you get from an artist when you see them in person that’s lost in a recording, no matter how great the production value; being in a crowd of fans who love the same music as you is a nearly spiritual experience.
 That’s why concert tickets are one of the best gifts you can give—they treat someone to an experience that is one-of-a-kind.
 Concert tickets are a thoughtful gift to celebrate your best friend and the things that they love.
 Even if they’ve seen the band before, every performance is unique, and will leave an indelible impression on their soul.

 Concerts tickets are a gift that deserves the rock star treatment; merely handing over some paper stubs in a greeting card with a white envelope just won’t do.
 You need to find that creative, musical genius inside so that the experience of getting the tickets is almost as memorable as the show itself.
 And so, without further adieu, here are some rockin’ ideas for how to give concert tickets as a gift.